 It's the middle of the night, and you can't sleep.
 Time to choose your own adventure: 1.
 Toss and turn all night, thinking about all the sleep you aren't getting.
-2. Drink some warm milk.
+2. Make a steaming cup of something warm and try to sip yourself to sleep.
 3. Pop a Xanax you got the last time you flew cross-country, and thank modern medicine for all it's good for.

 If you're anything like us, when you go against doctors' orders (we can hear our M.D.'s voice in our head: "Only take one for anxiety before a flight"), you rationalize: It's not like this is going to kill me, right?